-When you exercise, you expect your body composition to change, right?
+When you exercise, you expect your body fat percentage to change, right?
 Ideally, you want to trim the fat and boost muscle.
 By doing this you lower your body fat percentage.
 That’s important since fat is metabolically inactive tissue and it releases inflammatory chemicals called cytokines.
 Plus, muscle tissue is more metabolically active.
 That’s important since having more of it relative to fat improves insulin sensitivity and metabolic health.
 You’re trying to idealize your body fat percentage not just to fit into a smaller pair of jeans you but to lower your health risks as well.
 That’s the power of exercise!

 A chart can tell you whether you’re outside the ideal body fat range for your health, but, first, you have to know what your body fat percentage actually is.
 What’s the best way to measure your body fat percentage and to follow it to see if you’re making progress?
 Let’s look at a few of the ways that work and some that don’t work as well.